 Werner Mischke, D.D.
 (Hon.
 Causa) has been with Mission ONE since 1992, and currently serves as Interim President and Director of Training Ministries.
 He is the author of The Global Gospel: Achieving Missional Impact in Our Multicultural World (2015).
 Werner was the coordinator of the Honor-Shame Conference held at Wheaton in June 2017, and has taught on “Honor, Shame and the Gospel” in India, Lebanon, New Zealand, Spain, Thailand, Turkey, and the United States.

 Workshop Speaker | Executive VP & General Counsel, ECFA

 John has a bachelor of arts in accounting, magna cum laude, from Anderson University and a juris doctor from Regent University School of Law.
 His responsibilities primarily relate to managing the compliance program and writing and speaking on technical nonprofit issues.

 Cole has been working with global leaders since 2004.
-As the Senior Vice President at Dickerson, Bakker & Associates, Cole helps lead the Executive Search and Recruitment practice while also building his firm’s internal consulting staff.
-As such, he spends lots of time seeking to understand organizational needs and realities and then recruiting highly qualified talent.
-Whether for a client where DB&A’s unparalleled two-year guarantee is in effect or for his firm where he is recruiting a peer consultant as a long-term team member, the goal is the same: professionals serving in excellent organizations and thriving over time.
-DB&A’s executive search and recruitment practice focuses on senior leaders, including but not limited to C-Level executives, fundraising professionals, and other critical VP and Director-level leadership.
+As the CEO of DB&A Executive Search and Recruitment, he spends lots of time seeking to understand organizational needs and realities and then recruiting highly qualified talent.
+Whether for a client where DB&A’s unparalleled two-year guarantee is in effect or for his firm where he is recruiting a peer consultant as a long-term team member of DB&A’s parent organization, Dickerson Bakker & Associates, the goal is the same: professionals serving in excellent organizations and thriving over time.
+DB&A’s Executive Search and Recruitment practice focuses on senior leaders, including but not limited to C-Level executives, fundraising professionals, and other critical VP and Director-level leadership.